Find Help Now

 If you cannot find someone you trust who is willing to support you, dial a crisis line right away (all crisis lines are confidential).
 If this is an emergency, please dial 911.
 Help is out there.

 - Canadian Mental Health Association 403-297-1402 Suite #105, 1040 – 7 Ave SW, Monday to Friday (Excluding Holidays) 9 a.m. – 4 p.m. and Tuesday and Wednesday from 4:00 p.m. – 7:00 p.m.
+Effective October 14, 2019, the Welcome Centre will be open Monday to Friday from 9:30 am – 4:30 pm.
 Our Peer Support service provides the opportunity for anyone – individual, family member or professional – looking for a connection with others, who is new to the mental health and/or addiction community, looking for information about a mental health diagnosis, or the chance to speak with someone with lived experience.
 Email at firstname.lastname@example.org.

 - Access Mental Health 403-943-1500 Monday to Friday 8 a.m. – 5 p.m.
 Clinicians help people navigate the addiction and mental health system.
 They are familiar with both Alberta Health Services and community based programs and will explore options and direct/refer clients to the most appropriate resource to meet their needs.
 Access Mental Health is a non-urgent service.
 Anyone is invited to call for information and options for addiction and mental health services.